k5md/fillwords/README.md

 	- `adb reverse tcp:8081 tcp:8081`
 5. build and watch with `react-native run-android`

-*Note that app/lib/field.js required for generating and partitioning fields is not included.*
+*Note that app/lib/field.js required for generating and partitioning fields is not included.
+Rename fieldMock.js -> field.js to use pregenerated fields.*

 In case of cache issues run `gradlew clean` from the project's android directory